Cuisine of Quebec: Fruits and vegetables

 The most commonly used vegetables in traditional Québécois cuisine were those that can easily be preserved to last throughout the winter, either kept in a cool storage area like a root cellar or brined in jars.
 These vegetables are potato, onion, carrot, beet, pumpkin, squash (butternut, spaghetti, accorn, etc.), zucchini, beans, cabbage, turnip, and corn.
 In modern times, Québécois also cook with store-bought tomato, bell pepper, cucumber, lettuce, asparagus, cauliflower, broccoli, avocado, microgreens, radish, shallot, spinach, parsnip, eggplant, artichoke, kale, leek, rutabaga, sweet potato, celery, lentil, peanut, soybean, chickpea and others.
 Rhubarb is typically grown in backyard gardens.
 Fiddleheads are gathered from the wild in the spring.

 Frequently eaten berries are the blueberry, strawberry, raspberry, blackberry, grape, cherry and cranberry.
 The goldenberry is uncommonly imported from South America.
 Cloudberries only grow in the wilds of the boreal forest, but are still gathered seasonally in northern communities.
 Finally, as these plants were banned on the continent in the early 20th century and were, with time, forgotten, all types of gooseberries or currants are virtually unknown to Quebecers.

 Other important locally-grown fruits are the apple, pear, plum, cantaloupe and watermelon.
 The most eaten imported fruits are: banana, orange, lemon, lime, kiwi, coconut, mango, clementine and pineapple.
-Other imported -but less popular- fruits include: pomegranate, grapefruit, starfruit, papaya, dragonfruit, passionfruit, fig and others.
+Other imported -but less popular- fruits include: pomegranate, grapefruit, starfruit, papaya, dragon fruit, passionfruit, fig and others.

 Mushrooms have long been absent from Québec's traditional cuisine.
 However, they are present now, and almost always of the cremini variety.
 In recent years, morchella, chanterelle, shiitake and enokis mushrooms have also gained a small presence.